-What are the major sources of CO?
+What are the major sources of Carbon Monoxide?

 Carbon monoxide is produced as a result of incomplete combustion of carbon fuels including coal, natural gas and fuel oil.
 It can be emitted by combustion sources such as gas space heaters, furnaces, water heaters, vehicle exhausts and tobacco smoke.
 Problems can arise from improper installation, maintenance or inadequate ventilation.